Two Generations, One Goal: A Conversation About Black Liberation

 JFK: “That's right.”

 JFK: “Social media is tough.
 I don't have an easy relationship with it.
-We have seen through social media the birth of mass mobilizations in quicker succession than we ever have.
-We went from [the] Occupy [movement], which was just the very beginning of what that mass mobilization could look like, to Black Lives Matter, to Standing Rock, to the Women's March, to No Muslim Ban, to Parkland and #MeToo.
-All of these movements have been really organized and galvanized around social media.
-To that, I feel energized, but what it's also allowed for is organizing on the other side in unprecedented ways.
-For example, the attack on the Capitol is a result of social media.”
+We have seen through social media the birth of mass mobilisations in quicker succession than we ever have.
+We went from [the] Occupy [movement], which was just the very beginning of what that mass mobilisation could look like, to Black Lives Matter, to Standing Rock, to the Women's March, to No Muslim Ban, to Parkland and #MeToo.
+All of these movements have been really organised and galvanised around social media.
+To that, I feel energised, but what it's also allowed for is organising on the other side in unprecedented ways.
+For example, the attack on the US Capitol is a result of social media.”

 Advertisement